foodsharing-taiwan/foodsharing.tw/_pages/get-active.md

 Since April 2016 we are daily picking up food from cooperating stores in Taipei.

-People who are interested in picking up food are required to sign a legal agreement (add link) with us accepting our terms and conditions.
+People who are interested in picking up food are required to sign a [legal agreement](https://drive.google.com/file/d/0B3xaZ_QoJKPfdUNjdWxaLVBWNEE/view?usp=sharing) with us accepting our terms and conditions.

 Afterwards we will send you a Foodsharing ID, which makes you an official Foodsharing volunteer, a so called Foodsaver.
 With the ID you will be able to log in into the software and identify yourself as a Foodsaver at our partner stores.